-The Principality of Andorra is a small state bordering France and Spain in the Pyrenees.
-Due to its relatively isolated location, Andorra remained an outsider in European history, with few ties to the outside world except for those with France and Spain.
-Since the end of the 20th century, however, this isolation has ended as a result of a booming tourist industry and developments in transport and communication.
-Andorra’s political system was modernised in 1993, when the Principality established its first constitution and became a member of the United Nations and the Council of Europe.
+The Principality of Andorra is a mini state located on the border of France and Spain in the Pyrenees.
+Due to its relatively isolated location, Andorra remained an outsider in European history, with few ties to the outside world except to France and Spain.
+Since the end of the 20th century, however, the booming tourist industry and developments in transport and communications have brought an end to this isolation.
+The political system was modernised in 1993, when Andorra received its first constitution and became a member of the United Nations and the Council of Europe.

-The 140 or so of our compatriots who reside in Andorra are mainly active in the real estate, insurance and hotel industries, as well as the travel sector and the sale of regional Belgian products.
-Every year approximately 250,000 Belgians travel to Andorra, a significant number for this small state.
+Of our compatriots residing in Andorra (around 140), the majority are active in the real estate, insurance, hotel and travel sectors and in the sale of regional Belgian products.
+Every year about 250,000 Belgians travel to Andorra, which is an important number for this mini state.

 Benelux is an intergovernmental partnership that unites Belgium, the Netherlands and Luxembourg.
 Benelux aims to promote the prosperity and well-being of all citizens through better cooperation between the countries.

 The institutions of the Benelux Union Treaty are as follows:

 - the Benelux Interparliamentary Consultative Council, also known as the Benelux Parliament,

 In addition, the Benelux Office for Intellectual Property (BOIP) was established by a separate treaty in 2005.

 Since the new Benelux Union Treaty came into force on 1 January 2012, new steps have been taken towards closer cooperation in three key areas: internal market and economic union, sustainable development, and justice and home affairs.